Signal Integration with Advanced Webhooks Guide

 What is a “Flow”?

-- A Flow manages the flow of data from Certain to the target application.
+- A flow manages the flow of data from Certain to your target application.

 The Flow List